-- Initiates a compliant bylaw review process in a timely fashion. - Council retains the ability to regulate activities in cemeteries and ensures that legislative requirements in relation to cemeteries are met.
+Advantages Disadvantages Initiates a compliant bylaw review process in a timely fashion.
+Council retains the ability to regulate There are no known disadvantages to this option. activities in cemeteries and ensures that legislative requirements in relation to cemeteries are met.